Nicholas Rossi: Faked death and flight from justice

-According to Alahverdian's former lawyer, Jeffrey B. Pine, Alahverdian had moved to Ireland by late 2019, which would hinder any attempt by the FBI to have him arrested as such an arrest would require "international cooperation".
-However, Alahverdian's actual location was unclear.
-Alahverdian told The Providence Journal that he and his family had moved to Quebec, Canada.
-A Rhode Island priest recounted that Alahverdian's purported widow stated that he had moved to Switzerland.
-Rhode Island state representative Raymond Hull believed that Alahverdian's purported widow said that he had moved to either Ireland or Germany.
+According to Rossi's former lawyer, Jeffrey B. Pine, Rossi had moved to Ireland by late 2019, which would hinder any attempt by the FBI to have him arrested as such an arrest would require "international cooperation".
+However, Rossi's actual location was unclear.
+Rossi told The Providence Journal that he and his family had moved to Quebec, Canada.
+A Rhode Island priest recounted that Rossi's purported widow stated that he had moved to Switzerland.
+Rhode Island state representative Raymond Hull believed that Rossi's purported widow said that he had moved to either Ireland or Germany.

-After faking his death, Alahverdian allegedly posed as a marketing expert and defrauded Canadian businesswoman Nafsika Antypas of $40,000.
-Antypas said she hired Alahverdian (who was posing as Nicholas Knight-Brown) to promote her vegan lifestyle television series, Plant-Based by Nafsika, but he failed to do any work.
-When Antypas ended their working relationship, Alahverdian allegedly sent her abuse and threats, and posted lies about her online, but eventually ceased contact in June 2020.
-Antypas said police in the UK and Ireland were no help, and she expressed frustration that Alahverdian could have been caught earlier if someone had investigated her complaints.
+After faking his death, Rossi allegedly posed as a marketing expert and defrauded Canadian businesswoman Nafsika Antypas of $40,000.
+Antypas said she hired Rossi (who was posing as Nicholas Knight-Brown) to promote her vegan lifestyle television series, Plant-Based by Nafsika, but he failed to do any work.
+When Antypas ended their working relationship, Rossi allegedly sent her abuse and threats, and posted lies about her online, but eventually ceased contact in June 2020.
+Antypas said police in the UK and Ireland were no help, and she expressed frustration that Rossi could have been caught earlier if someone had investigated her complaints.

-In 2021, Alahverdian and Miranda moved to Glasgow, Scotland.
+In 2021, Rossi and Miranda moved to Glasgow, Scotland.
 There, he claimed to be a professor teaching at the nearby University of Glasgow.
-According to a neighbor in Glasgow, Alahverdian said he was "creating a textbook on religious education for schools", used an English accent, and had blond hair and a mustache.
+According to a neighbor in Glasgow, Rossi said he was "creating a textbook on religious education for schools", used an English accent, and had blond hair and a mustache.
 "For someone who was on the run, he really liked to draw attention to himself," the neighbor remarked.